bl-sdk/unrealsdk/README.md

 If this doesn't work correctly, you can always implement your own version (and then merge it back into this project).

-If you build the sdk as a shared library, it automatically does this for you.
-If you need custom initialization, you'll have to create your own target instead.
+If you link against the sdk as a shared library, it automatically initalizes like this for you.

 After initializing, you probably want to setup some hooks.
 The sdk can run callbacks whenever an unreal function is hooked, allowing you to interact with it's args, and mess with it's execution.